 reporter = jsmith AND project = Pipeline

-Often times you may want to have the query reference a set of items.
-Let’s go with a slightly more involved example.
+Other times you may want to have the query reference a set of items.
+For instance:

 What issues are blocking or critical in Projects A, B, and C?